Drag Each Label To The Appropriate Bone Marking: The Simple Trick Doctors Swear By

 9️⃣ Layer 6: Periodic “reset” audits

 Every two weeks, run a full‑body audit: start a fresh drag‑and‑drop session without any warm‑up, and note which bones fall below 80 % accuracy.
-Those become your “reset” targets for the next micro‑set.
-This systematic audit prevents hidden blind spots from festering unnoticed That's the whole idea..
+Now, those become your “reset” targets for the next micro‑set.
+This systematic audit prevents hidden blind spots from festering unnoticed Simple, but easy to overlook.
+Worth knowing..

 📊 Sample Dashboard (Google Sheets)